d3rpp/lastfm-curretly-playing-obs/README.md

 it is built to be put into OBS as a browser source

-set the width to the width of the window (the program changes the width depending on the title set the height to 300px
+set the width to the width of the window (the program changes the width depending on the title set the height to 300px.
+Additionally in the OBS Browser source, ensure the Custom CSS field is empty.

 to get it to work, edit `constants.js` file in the root of the project (next to the HTML file) and fill it like such